 sort()

-list method, which mutates the list, or the
+– which mutates the original array or -

 sorted()